ROCm/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 ==============================
 Platform atomics enable the set of atomic operations that perform RMW actions across multiple processors, devices, and memory locations so that they run synchronously without interruption.
 An atomic operation is a sequence of computing instructions run as a single, indivisible unit.
 These instructions are completed in their entirety without any interruptions.
 If the instructions can't be completed as a unit without interruption, none of the instructions are run.
 These operations support 32-bit and 64-bit address formats.

-Some of the operations that ROCm uses platform atomics are to:
+Some of the operations for which ROCm uses platform atomics are to:

 * Update the HSA queue's ``read_dispatch_id``.
 The command processor on the GPU agent uses a 64-bit atomic add operation.
 It updates the packet ID it processed.
 * Update the HSA queue's ``write_dispatch_id``.
 The CPU and GPU agents use a 64-bit atomic add operation.
 It supports multi-writer queue insertions.